Riverbend Orchards

 April 13, 2020 – HEALTHY HASKAP – ITS ALL ABOUT THE SKIN

 This photograph reminded me of the uniqueness of haskap.
-Each haskap fruit is actually composed of two to four smaller “berries” wrapped in a larger “shell”.
-Normally, this unusual anatomy goes unnoticed, but an unfused ovary provides the opportunity to peer inside the developing fruit.
+Each haskap fruit is actually composed of two smaller “berries” wrapped in a larger “shell”.
+Normally this unusual anatomy goes unnoticed, but an unfused ovary provides the opportunity to peer inside the developing fruit.
 The large surface area (skin) of a single haskap berry is immediately obvious.
 This blue layer is filled with wonderful phytochemicals including anthocyanin, a powerful anti-oxidant.

 March 1, 2020 – MY TAKE ON HASKAP CULTIVARS